Bill Parker (broadcaster)

 William Parker (January 18, 1928 – August 19, 2019) was an American broadcaster for WNBF and a member of the New York State Broadcasters Association Hall of Fame.
 Shows hosted by Parker include the TV Ranch Club, Captain Galaxy, and the Officer Bill Show.
 Parker started working at WNBF in 1948 and retired in 1999.
 In 2015, Parker was added to the New York State Broadcasters Hall of Fame.

 Early life and education

 Parker was born in Canastota, New York, in 1928, which is in the town of Lenox, New York.
 After graduating from Canastota High School in 1945, Parker joined the United States Army.
 Between 1947 and 1948, Parker attended Columbia College in Chicago.

 Career

 In 1948, Parker started working for WNBF.
 In 1949, Parker helped create WNBF-TV, where he hosted a show on its first day.
-On television, Parker hosted children's shows such as the Officer Bill Show, TV Ranch Club, and Captain Galaxy.
+On television, Parker hosted children's shows such as the Officer Bill Show, and TV Ranch Club on WNBF-TV.
+He left WNBF for a short time in the early 60's to work across town at WINR Radio and TV.
+On Channel 40 he was the host of the Colonel Bleep show.
+He hosted the show as Colonel Bolt.